JudsenHembree/CIWayfinding/README.md

 - Back on UnityHub open the project
 ## How to contribute
 Contact Judsen Hembree via email at jhembre@g.clemson.edu for any questions or feel free to text me @ (864) 506-3011.
+- You will need to be granted contributor access to push branches to this repo Contact Judsen.
 - First please create a branch do not work directly off of dev please.
 - Remember to save your work and commit often Unity loves to crash, and you will lose your progress.
 Seriously it's not worth it.
 - When you're ready to have your work merged into dev please squash your commits into a single commit and submit a pr.
 Feel free to contact Judsen for help on this if you need.
 - Always git fetch before you do anything in git.
 - glhf see the issues tab for stuff to work on.